Policies

 Title IX of the Education Amendments of 1972 (Title IX) protects individuals from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

-The following person has been designated to handle inquiries regarding Title IX:
+The following person has been designated to handle inquiries regarding discrimination including Title IX & Title VI (ancestry & religion)

 Janice S. Robinson